 Steelpan Evangelistic Ministries

 One-Way brings a Caribbean zeal through our cross-cultural steelpan outreaches.
 Team members are missionaries from the twin-island nation of Trinidad & Tobago, West Indies and the US who voluntarily serve in outreaches throughout the Midwest.
-In 2018 the steelpan/evangelism team also began a partnership with Calvary Chapel York to reach out to various locations in England.
+Beginning in 2018 our steelpan / evangelism team began a partnership with Calvary Chapel York to reach out to various locations in England.
 The programs combine Caribbean Steelpan and traditional Gospel music to provide a platform from which to present the Gospel message.

 Click on picture below to see gallery of previous Steelpan programs and activities.